mehak-agr/algorithms/README.md

   Case 3: Land square is not visited\
     Perform a breadth first search, marking each new square as visited.\
 Step 3: Subtract the sum of squares of A (Total number of land squares) and B (Total number of visited Land squares) to get the final answer.\

+Question 2:\
+Given a binary search tree, write a function kthSmallest to find the kth smallest element in it.\

+Answer:\